pybodensee/pybodensee/content/meetups/meetup-7.md

 ## Details
 In next (7th) PyBodensee Meetup we will discuss general things about Python and get to know eachother (New members).
 You are welcome to bring your own questions.

-We will meet at 18:00 Uhr on 10 December 2024.
+We will meet at 18:00 Uhr on Tuesday, 03 June 2025.
 Please drop an email at ``pybodensee at gmail dot com`` or via [Contact Us form](/pages/contact/) if you want to join.
 You can also RSVP on our[ meetup page](https://www.meetup.com/pybodensee/).

 We follow the PSF's code of conduct for the event: python.org/psf/conduct